-There are many peaks and valleys in the growing season.
-Add plant nutrition into the mix and you can quickly become overwhelmed with what to do and when to do it.
+There are many peaks and valleys in a growing season.
+Add plant nutrition into the mix, and you can quickly become overwhelmed with what to do and when to do it.

 There are various stages of a plant’s growth.
-Growth, Reproduction/Production and Dormancy.
-Understanding these stages is important when feeding your plants for the miracles it can bring during the growing season.
+Growth, Reproduction/Production, and Dormancy.
+Understanding these stages is essential when feeding your plants for the miracles it can bring during the growing season.

-It does not matter if you are growing indoors or outside, the principles are the same.
-You need to know your growing season and when to apply the peaks and valley techniques to heighten your plant’s vigor and production.
-Fertilizing at the most opportune time ensures that your plants are getting the macros they need.
-By going a step further and adding in a micronutrient supplement this process will elevate your plants health to the most optimal level.
-After all, our objective is to get the most from our plants that we can.
+It does not matter if you grow indoors or outside.
+The principles of nutrition are the same.
+You need to apply the peaks and valley techniques to heighten your plant’s vigor and production.
+Fertilizing at the opportune time ensures that your plants are getting the macros they need.
+By going a step further and adding in a micronutrient supplement, you will elevate your plants’ health to the most optimal level.
+After all, our objective is to get the most from our plants.

-Here is one way to look at fertilizing and managing plant food applications.
-With every plant (whether it’s an annual or perennial) there are peaks and valleys throughout its life cycle.
-It is the observance of these peaks and valleys that will turn fruitful if we manage the application of both regular fertilizers, and begin looking at adding a nutritional supplement into the mix.
-Different amounts, and different elements, are needed at different stages of the game.
-For example, Nitrogen is great as a high number during the growing cycle of a plant; but when fruit set and fruit development are in effect potassium could be sought as the larger number.
-Pair that approach with minor elements and you can have a balanced nutritional schedule throughout the life cycle of the plant by looking at a peak and valley application approach.
+Here is one way to look at plant food nutrition.
+There are peaks and valleys throughout its life cycle with every plant.
+The observance of peaks and valleys will turn fruitful if we manage both fertilizers and add nutritional supplements into the mix.
+Different amounts, and various elements, are needed at different stages.
+For example, Nitrogen is excellent as a high number during the growing cycle.
+Still, when fruit set and fruit development are in effect, the larger number often needs to be potassium.
+Pair that approach with minor elements, and you can have a balanced nutritional schedule throughout the life cycle of the plant by looking at a peak and valley application approach.

-Adding minor elements can take place at the time of fertilization because there are trace elements mixed in with your “regular” fertilizers.
-However, just because minors are mixed in with the NPK’s you should still pay particular attention to the valleys of when you initially fertilized and opt for a straight nutritional application in between NPK applications.
+Adding minor elements can occur at the time of fertilization because trace elements are with your fertilizers.
+However, just because minors are in the NPK’s, you should still pay particular attention to the valleys that happen from when you initially fertilized and opt for a straight nutritional application in between NPK applications.

-No matter what stage your plants are in… If your plants show symptoms of being tired then add a nutritional supplement and it should improve the overall appearance and health of our green friends.
-An example of this is the use of Gatorade® by humans.
-The sports drink is used most often when electrolytes are needed by the human body because of depletion.
-In plant this is no different.
-Even if the elements are stated to be in the regular fertilizers, there is a chance that they have been depleted, or have become bound in the soil, which renders them useless by the plant.
-While there are many reasons to look at adding nutritional applications to your growing regimen I would suggest it purely for the overall health of your plants.
-Healthy Plants Equal Healthy Fruits and Vegetables.
+No matter what stage your plants are in… If they show symptoms of being tired, add a nutritional supplement.
+It should improve our green friends’ overall appearance and health.
+An example of this is the use of Gatorade®.
+The sports drink is used when the human body needs electrolytes because of depletion.
+In-plant, this is no different.
+If elements are in the fertilizers, there is a chance they have been depleted or have become bound in the soil, which renders them useless by the plant.
+While there are many reasons to add nutritional applications to your growing regimen, I would suggest it for your plants’ health.
+Healthy Plants Equal, Healthy Fruits, and Vegetables.